llmrb/llm.rb/README.md

 ##
 # Conversation #1
 llm  = LLM.openai(key: ENV["KEY"])
-bot = LLM::Bot.new(llm)
+bot1 = LLM::Bot.new(llm)
 prompt = bot.build_prompt do
-  it.system "You are tasked with being helpful." it.user "What is the capital of Spain?" it.user "What is the capital of the USA?" it.user "What is the capital of Morocco?" end bot.chat(prompt)
+  it.system "You are tasked with being helpful." it.user "What is the capital of Spain?" it.user "What is the capital of the USA?" it.user "What is the capital of Italy?" it.user "Suggest groceries for todays trip" end bot.chat(prompt)

 ##
 # Conversation #2
 # Summarizes the conversation and forks a new bot
-bot = bot.fork!
+bot2 = bot1.summarize!
-bot.chat "What have we been talking about?"
+bot2.chat "What have we been talking about?"
 ```

 ## Features